hcoona/noip-duc/README.md

             [default: /etc/no-ip2.conf]

         --ip-method <IP_METHOD>
-            Methods used to discover public IP as a comma separated list.
-They are tried in order until a public IP is found.
+            Methods used to discover the public IP, as a comma separated list.
+They are tried in order
+            until a public IP is found.
 Failed methods are not retried unless all methods fail.

             Possible values are